Cyrano de Bergerac Invented the Rocket — 30 Years Before Newton

 Who was the real Savinien de Cyrano de Bergerac?

-Savinien de Cyrano de Bergerac (1619–1655) was a Parisian soldier, freethinker, and writer.
-He served in the French army beginning at age 19, fought at the Siege of Arras in 1640 alongside the historical Charles d'Artagnan, and later studied under philosopher Pierre Gassendi.
-He became a skeptic and materialist, and authored L'Autre Monde before his death at 36.
-He is distinct from the fictionalized romantic character made famous in later stage productions.
+Savinien de Cyrano de Bergerac (1619–1655) was a 17th-century French soldier, freethinker, and early science-fiction writer — entirely distinct from the fictionalized romantic character made famous in later stage productions.
+He served in the French army from age 19, fought at the Siege of Arras in 1640, and later studied under philosopher Pierre Gassendi.
+He became a skeptic and a materialist, and authored L'Autre Monde before dying at 36 without seeing it published.

 What is the "dragon de feu" in L'Autre Monde?